Chris Dyer (artist): Skate art

 Dyer started skateboarding on Christmas of 1986 and still does today.
 It was in the year 2000 when he started doing his paintings on broken skateboards he had ridden and collected over the years.
-His recycled skate paintings made him stand out in the Montreal art scene and introduced his work to skateboarders around the world, mostly via skate magazines articles.
-In 2004, he landed his dream job, doing skate graphics for Creation Skateboards, from San Francisco who had him over in California for many years.
-By 2011 Dyer was promoted to the position of Art Director and Brand Manager for Creation Skateboards, a position he kept for 3.5 years, creating 6 different catalogs and directed the skate video "Soul Harmonics".
+His recycled skate paintings introduced his work to skateboarders around the world, mostly via skate magazines articles.
+In 2004, he started creating skate graphics for Creation Skateboards, from San Francisco, who had him over in California for many years.
+By 2011 Dyer he had become the company's Art Director and Brand Manager, as which he created catalogs and directed the skate video "Soul Harmonics".

 Dyer continues to freelance for a number of different skate brands, such as Santa Cruz, Deathwish, Think, Skull, and more and by now has done over 100 commercial skateboard graphics.
 By the end of the 2010s, Dyer was doing less fine-art skateboard deck paintings, and had moved into whole installations (like his "Skatebot Army") structured from reclaimed skateboards.

 Street art

-Dyer's first interaction with aerosols was in 1993, when he would tag many walls of Lima, Peru, where he would publicize the name of the street gang he belonged to (Sepulcro Crema).
+Dyer's first interaction with aerosols was in 1993, when he would tag many walls of Lima, Peru, publicizing the name of the Sepulcro Crema street gang he belonged to.
 Dyer's younger brother Patrick (a.k.a.
 Peru 143) later started doing graffiti, so Chris stayed away from that medium for many years, as to avoid brotherly competition.
 It was later in 2007, when the brothers became roommates in Montreal, that they started to jam in their backyard and Chris got addicted to that medium.
 These days, spray paint is one of Chris' main mediums, especially in the outdoor seasons and while on the road.
 His intentions are to beautify the world and leave his trace as he explores the globe.
-You can find many of Chris's bright colorful murals all over the planet.

 Though Chris' favorite jams are organically organized block parties, he has also been invited to paint murals for well respected festivals like MURAL Festival, Art Basel Miami, Rainbow Serpent Festival in Australia, Ozora Festival in Hungary and Puro Muro in Lima, Peru.